M-Ivan/polynomial-roots-calculator/README.md

 ## Known issues

-- Pending support complex roots for polynomials of greater grade than 2.
+- Pending support complex roots for polynomials of greater degree than 2.
 - Pending support for complex coefficient polynomial
 - Pending support for irrational / rational coefficients (you can multiply your poly coefs by an scalar in the meantime to get rid of denominators)
 - Pending support to show if a root is double, triple, etc